The governance arrangements for Horizons Specialist Academy Trust, as prescribed in the Articles of Association, are set out below:

 A retired Justice of the Peace Linda sat on the criminal and family court benches and was also a member of the Cleveland Advisory Committee, responsible for the selection of new magistrates and dealing with complaints and disciplinary matters.

 Linda is also a member of the Independent Monitoring Board of HMP and YOI Kirklevington Prison, a resettlement prison and has been vice chair for 3 years.
 She is also an Independent Interviewer for the IMB involved in chairing interview panels in the selection of new members for prisons across the region.

-As well as Vice Chair of the Trust Board, Linda is the Chair of the Audit Committee, is a member of the Finance & General Purposes Committee and Standards Committee, and has a responsibility of Link Director for Abbey Hill Academy Sixth Form.
+As well as Vice Chair of the Trust Board, Linda is the Chair of the Audit Committee and is a member of the Finance & General Purposes Committee and the Standards Committee.

 Term of office: 16 December 2018 - 15 December 2022